 Additionally, you can use the pump with hoses that are 1-1/4 inches and 1-1/2 inches in size.
 With a multi-outlet facility, you can choose an outlet that offers you your desired flow rate.

-This powerful pipe can not only be used for household applications such as draining out dirty water from ponds and pools but can also be used on farms, for liquid recycling, and various other large water removal purposes.
+This powerful pipe can not only be used for household applications such as draining out dirty water from ponds and pools but can also be used on farms, for liquid recycling, and for various other large water removal purposes.